 Each unit should be cycled 8 times to not only show that it can operate in those temperatures, but also that it can withstand the constant change.
 By stressing both environmental factors and load conditions the vendor is able to fine-tune the products operating parameters.

 Manufactures that test their devices are able to design products that work reliably and consistently in the most geo-diverse parts of the planet and in situations where your climate control fails or becomes impaired.

-If you have a number of sites and are monitoring temperature - along with other things - at multiple locations, you'll need a master station to pool and manage monitoring all the sensors and alarms from your multiple temperature monitoring systems.
+If you have a number of sites and are monitoring temperature - along with other things - at multiple locations, you'll need a master station to pool and manage monitoring all your sensors and alarms.

 Getting notifications from an RTU is super helpful.
 However, during a real emergency, you don't want to waste time trying to remember which of your sites the alert came from, the site's location, set point for your air conditioning, and other factors that will make you understand the alarm situation better.

 Avoid leaving room for error.
 Your master station, polling your sites and sending alerts, can give you access to more specific information about your sites and offer a single point of contact, making things easier for you and your team.